idvorkin/idvorkin.github.io/_d/ai-coder.md

 ### Using latest docs

 Cursor has native support for indexing docs, some projects even have llm.txt to teach the LLM what it needs to know.
-[Fasthmtml is an example](https://www.answer.ai/posts/2024-09-03-llmstxt)
+[Fasthtml is an example](https://www.answer.ai/posts/2024-09-03-llmstxt)

 ### Diff Summarization